nievergeltlab/tractor_haul/README.md

 Implementation of Tractor local ancestry pipeline not relying on HAIL
 Revised Aug 17, 2021 - Michael

+Uses [XGMix](https://github.com/AI-sandbox/XGMix) for local ancestry inference

 ## Prerequisites
 Libraries:
-- plink
+- plink (1.9)
+- plink2
 - eagle
+- shapeit

+Note all of these libraries must be available in your path, they are all installed by `00_xgmix_install.sh`, but make sure to double check that installations worked properly

 Other:
 - Supercomputer with SLURM workload manager
-- Directory containing 1000 genomes reference data in a folder named `1kg_hgdp`
 - Working directory path assigned to `WORKING_DIR` variable and study name assigned to `study` variable in the .env file
+- Directory containing reference data in a folder, with the path to the folder assigned to `REF_DIR` in the .env file, with reference data for each chromosome in files named as `refpanel_chr${CHR}.vcf.gz`, where ${CHR} is the chromosome number (1-22, this has not been tested on X)
-- A txt file containing subjects to use as the reference panel from the 1000 genomes reference data in the `1kg_hgdp` folder, with the path assigned to `ref_subjects` in the .env file
+- A txt file containing subjects to use as the reference panel from the reference data, with the path assigned to `ref_subjects` in the .env file
 - A .bed, .bim, .fam file containing genetic data of chromosomes 1-22 for the study, with the path and prefix assigned to `input_data` in the .env file (e.g. if your files are in /home/user/data and they are named mystudy.bed, mystudy.bim, mystudy.fam, then you would set `input_data=/home/user/data/mystudy`)
 - A .fam file, with phenotype information (could be the same file used from above, but with .fam extension), and column order [FID, IID, PAT, MAT, SEX, PHENO1] (no header), with the path assigned to `fam_file` in the .env file

 ## Usage
 ### 1) Edit .env
-Set WORKING_DIR to the absolute path of the directory to run the ancestry pipeline inside
+- Set WORKING_DIR to the absolute path of the directory to run the ancestry pipeline inside
-  - this directory must have thousand genomes reference vcf's in the same build as the study data, inside a folder named `1kg_hgdp`, with each file being `1kg_hgdp_short_chr{chr}.vcf.gz`
+- Set REF_DIR to the absolute path of the directory with the reference VCF files, split by chromosome, with each file named `refpanel_chr${CHR}.vcf.gz`, where ${CHR} is the chromosome number (1-22, this has not been tested on X)
+    - Note that these reference subjects should contain most of the SNPs contained in the sample data you plan to run local ancestry inference (LAI) on.

 ### 2) Install XGmix
 ```